mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 In the case of Saxe, the atmosphere is a nitrogen–carbon–dioxide mix, with very little oxygen.
 While not actively toxic to humans, this gas mix cannot support respiration.
-An unprotected person would breathe the ‘air’ in and out while they collapsed and died of anoxia.
+An unprotected person would breathe the 'air' in and out while they collapsed and died of anoxia.
 In order to avoid this unpleasant fate, a full air supply is needed although a sealed unit such as a vacc suit is not.

-Saxe was settled by a rather optimistic mission that pushed out ahead of the general spread of Imperials into the Marches and was forced to make a home on Saxe when the colony ship’s systems began to fail.
+Saxe was settled by a rather optimistic mission that pushed out ahead of the general spread of Imperials into the Marches and was forced to make a home on Saxe when the colony ship's systems began to fail.
 The ship was used as a habitat until more permanent structures could be created, and was then cannibalised for spare parts.